ELtrebolt/eltrebolt.github.io/src/content/blog/2023-11-10-How-To-Customize-Minimal-Mistakes.md

 > Using this spaghetti code of Liquid in _layouts/single.html will display related posts that share the same tags as the current post.
 It will show 1-4 posts depending on how many matches it finds.

 3. **In /_layouts/single.html add {% raw %}{% include related_tabs.html %}{% endraw %} before the last </div>**
-  - Or you could just copy paste the 24 lines of code directly into /single.html but I thought it'd be cleaner to separte
+  - Or you could just copy paste the 24 lines of code directly into /single.html but I thought it'd be cleaner to separate
 4. **Make sure related:true in /_config.yml in defaults: for the correct type:(posts)**
   - Also make sure you properly list out tags: in the posts